Youth subcultures: what you need to know

 Understanding more about youth subcultures

-It’s easy and normal to worry that your child is spending time with people who might put him at risk, or encourage him to engage in risk-taking behaviour.
-Negative stories in the media might add to your concerns.
+It’s easy and normal to worry that your child is spending time with people who might put him at risk, or encourage him to take part in risk-taking behaviour.
+Negative stories in the media might worry you too.

-You might also worry if you see your child developing enthusiastic connections to a group or philosophy that you don’t know anything about.
+You might also worry if you see your child getting enthusiastic about a group or ideas that you know nothing about.
 Some subcultures might seem strange or even threatening to you.

-The more you talk with your child about her subculture, the more you’ll know about whether you really need to worry.
-Even if your child is involved with a subculture, you’re still very important to him.
-Teenagers need love and support from their parents, and staying connected to your child will help him feel safe and secure.
+The more you talk with your child about her subculture, the more you’ll know whether you really need to worry.
+Even if your child is involved with a subculture, you’re still very important to her.
+Teenagers need love and support from their parents.
+Staying connected to your child will help her feel safe and secure.